Principia-Turtle/Archive/content/weapon-damage.md

 $$
 H = (W_{a-dmg} + W_{bonus} + AP*W_{speed}/14)
 $$

+## Effect of attack power on weapon damage

 First lesson to learn when looking at the formula, is that attack power has biggest effect on slow weapons.
-Let's consider Thori'dal with $$W_{a-dmg}$$ = 439.5, W_{speed} = 2.70, W_{bonus} we set to 0, because we use 30 hit Biznicks 247x128 Accurascope.
-Vertical axis is hit, horizontal is AP = attack power:
+Let's consider Thori'dal with $$W_{a-dmg}$$ = 439.5, W_{speed} = 2.70, W_{bonus} we set to 0.
+Vertical axis is hit, horizontal is AP:

 ![media/graph-bernoulli.png](../media/thoridal-ap-scaling.png)

-The effect of AP on weapon damage is linear
+The effect of AP on weapon damage is linear.

+Note if we would set the weapon speed to 1/2, then the effect from AP would be half of it, but it would strike 2x more often.
+So it doesn't matter what weapon you carry, you are still getting the same <b>white attack</b> DPS benefit from your attack power.